min2ha/ukwa-site/content/target/69166/index.en.md

   "subject": "Brexit"
 }

-# TUC Blog: LGBT+ rights and Brexit: the facts

 The UK’s membership of the EUstrengthened protections for LGBT+ people in the UK.
 Brexit put those hard-won rights at risk.